FelixMarcelo/Investment-Analysis-Python/README.md

           Accumulated inflation 40.57 %

-With rates calculated, to bring the investment to Present Value i just have to follow the equation:  (1+𝑅2013).400000  where "R2013" is the accumulated inflation since 2013
+With rates calculated, to bring the investment to Present Value i just have to follow the equation:

+(1+𝑅2013)𝑉

+R2013: accumulated inflation since 2013
+V: initial amount
 ``` ruby
 # calculate Present Value of investment (R$ 400.000,00)
 inv_PV = (1 + product_since2013)*400000
 ```

 To calculate IPCA mean by month since 2016:

 (1+𝑅2016)1/𝑛−1

 R2016 = accumulated inflation since 2016
 n = number of periods